AramZS/devblog/src/posts/projects/devblog/hello-day-14.md

 This also seems like a good time to move my posts over to the right folder.

 Ok, adding the site name to the non-index pages and now its time to do some css.

+`git commit -am "Done with setting up vertical content, on to vertical styles."`

+Ok, to get the layouts the way I want while still having the base template be very reusable, I need to have some custom CSS that applies only to specific pages.
+I can handle that by adding an ID with the template name to the `body` HTML tag.
+That's easy.
+But I don't want to load down the CSS file with these file specific rules where I don't need them.
+So let's accomplish one of my early goals and split the CSS into smaller files.

+- [x] Decide if I want to render the CSS fancier than just a base file and do per-template splitting.